You can provide dietetic services if you are a dietitian who is qualified and accredited with the Dietitian Association of Australia (DAA).

 If your patient's accident occurred prior to 14th February 2018 they may need to meet the medical excess before you can invoice us for their treatment.
 Call us on 1300 654 329 to check your patient’s medical excess status.

-We can pay the reasonable costs of your patient’s dietitic services, without prior approval, when required as a result of a transport accident injury.
+We can pay the reasonable costs of your patient’s dietetic services, without prior approval, when required as a result of a transport accident injury.

 We can pay for dietetic consultations, weight loss and weight management treatment and services that are clinically justified by a medical practitioner, in some circumstances.